ace-design/jpipe/README.md

 If you're interested in contributing to the research effort related to jPipe, feel free to contact the PI: [Dr. Sébastien Mosser](mossers@mcmaster.ca).

-**We do have undergrad summer internships available to contribute to the compilationChain, as well as MASc and PhD positions in Software Engineering at Mac.**
+**We do have undergrad summer internships available to contribute to the compiler, as well as MASc and PhD positions in Software Engineering at Mac.**

 ## Sponsors